 Do not overmix the batter or you might end up with a dense loaf.

-Make sure your baking soda is not expired to ensure your banana carrot cake rises and doesn’t come out dense and flat.
+Make sure your baking soda is not expired to ensure your bread rises and doesn’t come out dense and flat.

 Definitely!
 Feel free to use regular butter, yogurt, and milk for this recipe.